kripanda7/Additional_Tasks/README.md

-# Generator of Fibonacci sequence
+# Generator of the Fibonacci sequence
-This project is generator of Fibonacci sequence.
+This project is generator of the Fibonacci sequence.

 ### Used libraries
 java.util.Scanner